halakhalil5/currency-caching-proxy/README.md

 - 📊 **Observability** — a `/stats` endpoint with live hit rate, average latency, error count, and per-pair last-refresh timestamps.
 - 🧱 **Clean layered architecture** — routes → controllers → services → clients, with strict separation of concerns.
 - 🔌 **Pluggable cache backend** — Redis lives behind a thin client, so swapping the storage engine touches one file.
+- ✅ **Tested & CI** — a pytest suite (with mocked Redis and upstream) runs automatically on every push via GitHub Actions.
 - 🐳 **Dockerized** and deployed to a public URL.

 ---